Literacy 2 DUMF2011

 - Available to Erasmus Students: Yes

-This course aims to deepen students' understanding of the teaching of writing and reading, and the development of talking and listening skills, in classroom contexts.
-Clear links are made to School Experience with on-going tasks and opportunities for reflection on the teaching and learning of language.
-Further links to Child Development and Learning are also made.
+This course aims to build on the skills developed in Literacy 1 by deepening students' understanding of the teaching of writing and reading, and the development of talking and listening skills in classroom contexts.

 3 hours per week (typically 2 hours per week lecture,1 hour per week workshop)